-Language is always evolving, and the prime example of this in the digital age is surely the rise of emoji — the little cartoonish pictograms that adorn text messages, emails, even pictures these days.
-Every year brings a new wave of tiny, emotive drawings.
+The way we communicate is constantly evolving, and a prime example of this in the digital age is surely the humble emoji — the little cartoonish pictograms that now adorn text messages, emails, and even pictures.
+Emoji can even change the way people perceive us.
 Originating in Japan in the late ‘90s, emoji are now everywhere, a universal language that crosses devices, operating systems, and international borders.
-No matter what country you are from or language you speak, you can recognize the jubilance in the “Face with Tears of Joy,” or that the person sending you an eggplant emoji is hankering for some eggplant parmesan right now.
+No matter what country you are from or language you speak, you can recognize the jubilance in the “Face with Tears of Joy” or know that the person sending you an eggplant emoji is clearly hankering for some eggplant parmesan.

 Use a messaging service that allows for custom emoji